get-convex/mastra/README.md

 1. You can't currently register workflows dynamically.
 The action you register needs to exist at import time and the implementation needs a reference to the in-memory workflow you create.
+1. For local development, you need to run `mastra dev` in Node 20, but `convex dev` in Node 18.
+   If you see issues about syscalls at import time, try using the cloud dev environment instead.

 ### TODO before it's out of alpha